Where can I go to the beach?

 - Go to one of the many parks and play on the playgrounds or play Frisbee or catch.

 - Ride a bicycle.
 The Island has over 60 miles of paved bike and walking paths.

 - Take lessons at a golf course or a racquet club.
 Or take art lessons at the Art League’s Academy.
 (Age minimums may apply to these programs.)

-- Check with the local resorts and hotels for special programs for children.
-The Sea Pines Resort offers many activities geared for younger children and families.
+- Check with the local resorts and hotels for special programs for children: Omni Hilton Head Oceanfront Resort; Sonesta Resort Hilton Head Island; The Sea Pines Resort; The Westin Hilton Head Island Resort & Spa

-- Watch the fireworks on Tuesday night at Shelter Cove Harbour and Marina during June, July & August.
+- Watch the fireworks on Tuesday night at Shelter Cove Harbour & Marina during June, July & August.

 What can we do with our teenagers?

 They may enjoy many of the same activities that are available to younger children.
 In addition, they may consider the following:

 - Take a guided kayak tour with one of the local kayak companies.